Bruno Fuchs (footballer): CSKA Moscow

 On 25 August 2020, Fuchs signed a five-year contract with Russian Premier League club CSKA Moscow.
 On 21 November 2021, Fuchs started the game against FC Khimki, which was his first league appearance for CSKA since August 2020, as he suffered from recurring injuries in the interim.
 In the 15th minute of the game, he was sent off.

 Atlético Mineiro

 On 16 December 2022, Fuchs joined Atlético Mineiro on a year-long loan deal from CSKA Moscow, with an option to make the move permanent.

 On 6 December 2023, the loan was extended to December 2024, and a conditional obligation to buy was included.
 On 19 December 2024, CSKA announced that the conditions had been fulfilled for the obligation to buy to come into effect, and the transfer became permanent.

 Palmeiras

 On 14 February 2025, Fuchs joined Palmeiras on a season-long loan with the option to buy.
+On 18 December, the club opted to trigger the clause and Fuchs signed a four-year contract.

 International career

 Fuchs represented Brazil at youth level in the 2017 and 2019 editions of the Toulon Tournament, winning the latter.
 He also played at the 2020 CONMEBOL Pre-Olympic Tournament.

 On 2 July 2021, Fuchs was named in the Brazil squad for the 2020 Summer Olympics.